AlSpudnik/PerspOrtho-Button-Blender-2.79/README.md

 ## Persp/Ortho Button

-I made this add-on for Blender 2.79.
+I made this addon for Blender 2.79.
 It is very convenient when working on a leptop.